eclipse-zenoh/zenoh-demos/ROS2/zenoh-rust-replay/README.md

 A simple reply client replaying Twists via zenoh, bridged to ROS2.

- 1. Start the zenoh router:
+ 1. Start the zenoh router on a host running the InfluxDB 1.8 service:
       ```bash
       zenohd -c zenoh-influxdb.json5
       ```